johnshearing/PrivateKeyVault/WiringInstruction/README.md

 The focus comes set at infinity.
 Small sharp sissors are good for turning the retaining ring.
 Counter clock wise moves the focus closer.
+Counter clockwise is the direction you need to turn the ring.
 Some of the cameras come from the vendor with a dot of glue on the retaining ring to keep the focus set at infinity.
 If the dot of glue is present then some force will be required to break the dots of glue that hold the retaining ring in place.
 Keep turning the retaining ring and checking focus until focus is sharp at 2 3/8 inches.
-When focus is good shut down and power off and then remount the camera at it's normal position.
+When focus is good shut down at the menu, wait 15 seconds, power off at the push button switch, and then remount the camera at it's normal position.
-It might be good to put a tiny dot of super glue on the retaining ring when finished adjusting the focus but I haven't tried doing it.
 To see what is possible with raspistill execute `raspistill --help`

 <hr>